 It’s also worth knowing – if you’re trying to work out a cost – there are approximately 9000 words per spoken hour.
 So a book with 54000 words in it will be about 6 hours long.

 And, in case you were wondering and I have been asked this before, yes, we do read the books before we record them.
 Often a few times – and we make notes, prep and mark up the manuscript before stepping into the studio..

-And that’s just the narration part – you also need to factor in post production costs like editing and proofing.
-Often that can cost at least as much again per finished hour.
+And that’s just the narration part – if you’re working out a costing for an audiobook, you also need to factor in post production costs like editing and audio-proofing.
+And these costs are at least as much again per finished hour.

 Nonetheless audiobook narration does feel like an absolute bargain – particularly in the UK – once you take into account how much time and effort it takes to produce each book.
-The voice artist alone must spend at least 4 or 5 hours creating 1 finished hour.
+The voice artist alone often spends at least 4 or 5 hours creating 1 finished hour.

-Corporate narration isn’t quite as dull as it sounds these days and it covers lots of different types of voice-work including museum and audio guides and toys and games as well as the standard corporate videos and medical narrations.
+Corporate narration isn’t quite as dull as it sounds these days and it covers lots of different types of voice-work including museum and audio guides and even toys and apps as well as the standard corporate videos, explainers and medical narrations.